dnavaria/kodekloud-notes/docker-notes.md

 		- The container runtime is the underlying software that is used to run containers in our case it happens to be Docker
 	- **Controller**
 		- The controllers are the brain behind the orchestration
-		- They are responsible for noticcing and responding when nodes, containers or endpoints close down.
+		- They are responsible for noticing and responding when nodes, containers or endpoints close down.
 		- The controllers makes decisions to bring up new containers in such cases
     - **Scheduler**
 		- It is responsible for distributing work or containers across multiple nodes